bwd9/pseudo-mat/README.md

 HTSOHM, "high-throughput screening of hypothetical materials"

-The scripts found here can be used to generate a seed population, distribute calculations done with RASPA-2.0-CF, and mutate materials to your hearts content!
+The scripts found here can be used to generate a seed population, distribute calculations done with RASPA-2.0-CF across a cluster using qsub, and mutate materials to your heart's content!

 dev